OurFreeLight/HotStaq/builder/docker/README.md

     * Type: string
     * Default:
 * SERVER_TYPE
     * Description: The type of server to start.
+Can be:
+        * web
+        * api
+        * web-api
     * Type: string
     * Default: web-api
 * BASE_URL